Are Multimodal LLMs Ready for Surveillance? A Reality Check on Zero-Shot Anomaly Detection in the Wild: Methodology

 \subsection{Prompt Generation}

-We study prompt specificity as a controlled experimental factor by evaluating Gemini under a set of four prompts.
+We study prompt specificity as a controlled experimental factor by evaluating Gemini 2.5 Flash Lite, the sole inference engine, under a set of four prompts.
 The first is a human-authored base prompt, denoted $p^{(0)}$.
 The remaining three prompts $\{p^{(1)},p^{(2)},p^{(3)}\}$ are produced by prompting multiple LLM variants namely \textbf{ChatGPT 5.2 Instant}, \textbf{ChatGPT 5.2 Thinking}, \textbf{Gemini 3 Fast}, \textbf{Gemini 3 Thinking}, and \textbf{Gemini 3 Pro} to generate candidate prompts, from which we construct the final three specificity-level prompts used in evaluation.
 All models are given the same human-written meta-prompt to ensure a consistent generation objective.

 The meta-prompt instructs the model to generate three semantically equivalent prompts for classifying one-second video clips as anomalous versus non-anomalous, differing only in the degree of detail.
 It defines an anomaly as any human action, interaction, or event that is out of the ordinary, unexpected, unsafe, or inappropriate under common real-world conditions, and specifies a strict binary output constraint: the model must output \texttt{1} (Anomalous) or \texttt{0} (Not Anomalous) with no additional text.
 The three generated prompts correspond to a \emph{comprehensive specification} version (maximally explicit definitions, assumptions, and criteria), a \emph{structured instruction} version (moderate detail with clear task framing), and a \emph{minimal instruction} version (concise task-only guidance).
 We denote the full prompt set as $\mathcal{P}=\{p^{(0)},p^{(1)},p^{(2)},p^{(3)}\}$ and query Gemini with each $p^{(m)} \in \mathcal{P}$ for every clip to measure how instruction granularity affects anomaly recognition and decision consistency.